-Each task assigned to each sprint holds clear information as to who has worked on it, what the requirements are and what the timeframe for execution is.
-While flexible Agile holds practices for accountability that tracks the team’s performance.
+Each task assigned to each sprint holds clear information about who has worked on it, the requirements, and the timeframe for execution.
+While flexible, Agile holds practices for accountability that track the team’s performance.

 Task delegation clarity and face to face performance evaluation

-A big part of the Agile Project Development is the dedicated time for face to face meetings, in order to discuss the overall planning of the project, in addition to personal evaluation for all employees on a consistent basis.
+A big part of Agile Project Development is the dedicated time for face-to-face meetings to discuss the project’s overall planning and personal evaluation for all employees consistently.

-This allows, in the same way, tasks are moderated, to observe and address the employees’ performance in a way that allows for long term improvement and stability.
+Similarly, this allows tasks to be moderated to observe and address the employees’ performance to allow for long-term improvement and stability.

-And again as in task management, this allows changing the approach for each individual employee if the results are not up to par to match the requirements of the development process.
+As in task management, this allows changing each employee’s approach if the results are not up to par to match the development process requirements.

 Transparency in communication and project planning

-Communication is one of the pillars of Agile – any and all issues with the development process are discussed as they come along.
-In order to be able to manipulate the development process in a way that allows for better execution in future sprints, communication is a priority.
-As soon as an issue stands out that cripples the production in any way, it is discussed, analyzed and a strategy is developed to target it in order to extract more consistent and high-quality results in the future.
+Communication is one of the pillars of Agile – any issues with the development process are discussed as they come along.
+To manipulate the development process to allow for better execution in future sprints, communication is a priority.
+As soon as an issue stands out that cripples the production in any way, it is discussed, analyzed, and developed to target it to extract more consistent and high-quality results in the future.